ehtasham89/trip-route-sorter/docs/files/RouteSorter/TicketFactory.php.txt

     private static $ticketClass;
     /**
      * Creates an instance of a TicketAbstract.
-     * @return CommonCard If $ticket['class] is not defined then it returns Ticket as default.
+     * @return Ticket If $ticket['class] is not defined then it returns Ticket as default.
      * @param array $ticket
      */
     public static function create($ticket) {
-        //if type is not setted then use CommonCard class. if (isset($ticket['class'])) {
+        //if type is not setted then use Ticket class. if (isset($ticket['class'])) {
             //then use the class for type of PlaneTicket, BusTicket etc try {